zombie/TypeScript-DOM-lib-generator/README.md

 - Does the PR show examples of the changes being used in spec examples or reputable websites like MDN?
 - Did this change come from an IDL update?
 - Does the change appear to be high-impact on a well-used API?
-- Would the changes introduce a lot of breaking changes to existing code in DT?
+- Would the changes introduce a lot of breaking changes to existing code?
+For example the large corpus of typed code in DefinitelyTyped.

 #### Additions